 Thrive Global and the Harvard T.H.
 Chan School of Public Health: First Responders First

-This toolkit provides guidance for physicians to tell state or federal representatives what is happening in their practice during the pandemic.
+This webpage provides guidance for physicians to tell state or federal representatives what is happening in their practice during the pandemic.
 Advocacy for change can relieve feelings of helplessness.
 Other specialty societies may have toolkits similar to this AAFP resource.

 Walter Reed Army Institute of Research: COVID-19 iCOVER-Med Rapid Peer Based Management of Acute Stress in Medical Teams